 - Toynbee Studios is accessible to wheelchair users.
 The reception entrance, accessed via Commercial Street, is wheelchair accessible.
 Please advise us in advance if you need this: email@example.com | 020 7247 5102

 - There is lift access to all floors.
 To reach the lift, please enter via the reception where there is a ramp.

 - All of our toilets are gender neutral.
 Fully accessible toilets are located on the ground, first and third floors.

-- In the first floor disabled toilet, there is a wheelchair-accessible shower with a fold-down shower seat and an ergonomic sink that is adjustable in height.
+- In the first floor accessible toilet, there is a wheelchair-accessible shower with a fold-down shower seat and an ergonomic sink that is adjustable in height.

 - In the third floor accessible toilet, the accessible toilet has a shower with a hoist, which is an Opemed OT200c and has safe working weight of 200kg, and a powered nursing bench with safety rail. – Please note that this equipment is currently under repair and not in use.

 - There is a wheelchair lift in the theatre to access the stage.